(2,3)-Cordial Oriented Hypercubes: Preliminaries.

 \section{Preliminaries.}

-\begin{definition} Let $\Z$ be a finite set and $f:\Z\to\{0,1\}$ be a mapping.
-The mapping $f$ is a called a $(0,1)$-labelling of the set $Z$.
-If $-1\leq |f^{-1}(0)| - |f^{-1}(1)|\leq 1$, that is, the number of elements of $\Z$ labelled 0 and the number of elements of $\Z$ labelled 1 are about equal, then we say that the labelling $f$ is \underline{\em friendly}. \end{definition}
+\begin{definition} Let $Z$ be a finite set and $f:Z\to\{0,1\}$ be a mapping.
+The mapping $f$ is a called a $(0,1)$-labeling of the set $Z$.
+If $-1\leq |f^{-1}(0)| - |f^{-1}(1)|\leq 1$, that is, the number of elements of $Z$ labeled 0 and the number of elements of $Z$ labeled 1 are about equal, then we say that the labeling $f$ is \underline{\em friendly}. \end{definition}

 Let $G=(V,E)$ be an undirected graph with vertex set $V$ and edge set $E$.
-Let $f:V\to \{0,1\}$ be a labelling of $V$.
+Let $f:V\to \{0,1\}$ be a labeling of $V$.
 An induced labeling of the edge set is a mapping $g:E\to \{0,1\}$ where for an edge $uv, g(uv)= \hat{g}(f(u),f(v))$ for some $\hat{g}:\{0,1\}\times\{0,1\}\to \{0,1\}$ and is said to be cordial if $f$ and $g$ are both friendly labelings.
 A graph $G$ is {\em cordial} if there exists a cordial induced labeling of the edge set of $G$.
-In this article, as in \cite{B}, we define a cordial labeling of directed graphs that is not merely a cordial labeling of the underlying undirected graph.
+In this article, as in \cite{B}, we define a cordial labeling of directed graphs that is not simply a cordial labeling of the underlying undirected graph.